SAM-M10Q GPS Breakout Board

 Q: How do I improve GPS accuracy?

-A: Use multiple GNSS constellations, enable SBAS/DGPS corrections, ensure clear sky view, allow proper warm-up time, and consider using averaging or filtering techniques in software.
+A: Use multiple GNSS constellations, enable SBAS/DGPS corrections, ensure clear sky view, avoid urban canyons (e.g. buildings), allow proper warm-up time, and consider using averaging or filtering techniques in software.

 Q: Why is my GPS not working?